michaelbradley91/Pipes/README.md

 ### Restriction of Pipe Systems to Trees

 **This is a technical section.
-Feel free to skip as you'll probably never need to know this**
+Feel free to skip as you'll probably never need to know this.**

 If you start building complex pipe systems, you'll probably find its restriction that your system forms a tree a bit unreasonable.
 Obviously, your pipe system is unlikely to make sense if you include a cycle, but it is possible your pipe system still forms a DAG (directed acyclic graph).